ademulyanaDEV/hemi-miner/hemi-minerv0.4.5.md

 # hemi-miner

-## Official Tutorial for Setting Up Hemi-Miner
+## Tutorial for Setting Up Hemi-Miner

 Welcome to the Hemi-Miner setup guide!
 Follow these steps to get Hemi-Miner up and running on your system.